geraldWilliam/Diver/README.md

 #### Repositories

-This project leverages the Repository pattern and considers the repository part of the model layer.
+This project leverages the Repository pattern.
 Repositories are classes in the model layer that provide access to data stores.
 They typically provide methods to Create, Read, Update, and Delete data.
 Repositories are responsible for transforming fetched data to instances of your application‘s entities.
 See PostRepository for an example.

 Each repository should define a protocol by which it is accessed.
 This allows us to create observable types with mock data.
 This is useful for unit testing, UI testing, and populating Xcode previews.